 Wrike and Adobe recently caught up with two OSF team members, Andrea Bonk, Program Manager of Market Research and Operations, and Heidi Wessler, Graphic Design Coordinator.
 During our conversation, Andrea and Heidi shared the inner workings of the OSF creative request process, the types of assets they create the most, and how they cut revision and approval time in half.

+What are professional services in healthcare?
 Can you share a little bit about your roles and teams at OSF?

 Andrea: I'm Program Manager of Market Research and Operations for OSF Marketing and Communications.
 As part of my operations role, I was chosen to lead the implementation of Wrike for the marketing and communications division.